premrajvs/springbootlearning---01---customer-dashboard/README.md

     2. For each of the account IDs, call account details service and get the account numbers

 As first step, I am hard coding the response of account transactions and account details.
 I am using this data to create a data object for customer dashboard.
 Please note that so far I am getting all transactions and I am not filtering the data set by account ID

+As next step, I am using traditional for loop to iterate through the account details and transactions details response to filter only the respective account IDs

+Next Step, replacing the for loops with Stream API